trinaad/CodeClauseInternship_MovieBookingSystem/README.md

 # Movie Ticket Booking System

-This is a simple Java program for a movie ticket booking system.
+This is a simple console-based Java application for a movie ticket booking system.
 It allows users to view available movies, display available seats for each movie, and book seats.

 ## Usage